Stand for Health Freedom Voter Guide

 Our partners at Stand for Health Freedom have created voting guides for states across the nation.
 We have worked closely with them as they developed the Kentucky voting guide.
 You can view their voting guide here.

-Candidates running for the Kentucky State Legislature in 2022 have been invited to fill out our questionnaire regarding medical freedom issues.
+Candidates running for the Kentucky State Legislature in 2022 were invited, via multiple emails and a postal mailing, to fill out our questionnaire regarding medical freedom issues.
 All 100 seats in the House of Representatives and 16 seats (the even numbered districts) in the State Senate are up for election this year.
 Some races are contested, while others have no opponent.
 Some seats are open due to retirements or redistricting.

 Many Kentuckians may be in a new district or or have a different legislator as a result of recent redistricting that takes place every 10 years following the US census.